See below to download materials from our October 2018 Community meeting.

 If you would like to learn more or get involved in Operation Vets Home, click here.
 For any questions or comments related to OVH, please contact Christina Chu at firstname.lastname@example.org.

 EveryOne Home is proud to have been in attendance at the annual Interagency Children’s Policy Council (ICPC) Policy Forum.
 This year’s focus was on Transition Aged Youth.
-The event included panels comprised of both providers and youth, and collaborative work to develop recommendations and strategies for ending homelessness in this population.
+The event included panels comprised of both providers and youth, and collaborative about work to develop recommendations and strategies for ending homelessness in this population.
 The Forum was attended by county departments, providers, youth, elected officials and representatives, and community members.